 So this idea that a website should be considered “fake,” or that it’s producing “fake news” because it cites other sources for the stories it publishes or discusses isn’t just ridiculous, but it doesn’t even remotely make sense.

-The term “fake news” is meant to address websites that knowingly and blatantly produce outright fake news with the intent on getting it to go viral.
+The term “fake news” is meant to address websites that knowingly and blatantly produce outright fake news, usually with the intent of getting it to go viral.
 Many of these “fake news” sites often push conspiracies that are totally unfounded by the laws of reality.
 It’s a term that shouldn’t be irresponsibly thrown around considering the dangers we’re currently facing with a legitimate conspiracy theorist as president-elect.